Risk-Team/CAVAanalytics/README.md

 ## Applications

 CAVAanalytics can be used by anyone interested in simple and more advanced climate change analyses.
 You are also free to make use of the data as input for impact models.

-## Contributing

-You are welcome to fork this repository and suggest new features.
-For any problem, you can open [issues](https://github.com/Risk-Team/CAVAanalytics/issues) by click on **New issue**